GitauHarrison/notes/load_multiple_users.md

 {% endblock %}
 ```

-Notice how I have used the `if` statement to check if the user is a student or a teacher.
+Notice how we have used the `if` statement to check if the user is a student or a teacher.
 If the user is a student, he will be redirected to the `index_student` page.
 If the user is a teacher, he will be redirected to the `index_teacher` page.
 If the user is not authenticated, he will be redirected to the `login_student` or `login_teacher` page.

 ### Flash Messages

-To display the flash message seen earlier, I will update the `block content` with the following code:
+To display the flash message seen earlier, we will update the `block content` with the following code:

 `base.html: Flash Message`
 ```html